 Case study · No. 03

-01 — Reduction.
-The wordmark stayed — GoBlow, white sans-serif on black, already correct.
-We held the line on what was working and pulled out what wasn't: every neon overlay, every party-floor crop, every word in capitals.
-The system narrowed to two surfaces — pure black and bone white — and a single grade of warm shadow underneath.
-The tagline, Precision carry, engineered to wear, was kept verbatim and given room to breathe instead of being stacked under three other promises.
+01. Reduction.
+The wordmark stayed.
+GoBlow, white sans-serif on black, already correct.
+We held the line on what was working and pulled out what wasn't: every neon overlay, every shouting hashtag, every word in capitals.
+The system narrowed to two surfaces, pure black and bone white, with a single grade of warm shadow underneath.
+The tagline, Precision carry, engineered to wear, was kept verbatim and given room to breathe.

-03 — Site and social cadence.
-The site was rebuilt on Framer — three pages, no carousel, no countdown timer, no announcement bar.
+03. Site and social cadence.
+The site was rebuilt on Shopify: three pages, no carousel, no countdown timer, no announcement bar.
 The product grid reads more like a small-batch perfumer than a DTC catalogue.
 Social was rebuilt around four pillars with a strict rule: no post leaves the studio with readable text rendered into the image; every word lives in the caption.
 The brand became, for the first time, editable across markets and seasons without losing its centre.

 The first 30 days are still being measured.
 We'll publish the numbers when they're real.